-We have previously reported that our former primary regulator, the OTS, expressed concern with respect to several significant assumptions used in our prior internal interest rate risk ("IRR") model, as well as the reliability of the resulting IRR profiles generated by that model.
+We have previously reported that our former primary regulator, the OTS, expressed concern with respect to several significant assumptions used in our prior internal interest rate risk model, as well as the reliability of the resulting IRR profiles generated by that model.
 While we believe that the previous IRR model enabled us to efficiently, prudently and reasonably measure and manage IRR, we nevertheless replaced that modeling system with a system that offers enhanced functionality and capabilities.
-Based on validation and comparative analysis, we do not believe that the IRR profile reported as of September 30, 2011 using our prior IRR model was materially different from the results that would have been derived if the new IRR modeling software had been available.
-Installation and implementation of the new IRR modeling software was finalized during the quarter ended March 31, 2012 and, for periods subsequent to December 31, 2011, the IRR disclosures as determined using the new model are reported in our SEC filings.
+Installation and implementation of the new IRR modeling software was finalized during the quarter ended March 31, 2012 and, for periods subsequent to December 31, 2011, the IRR disclosures as determined using the new model have been reported in our SEC filings.
 In connection with the installation and implementation of the new IRR modeling software, factors related to prepayment, decay and default assumptions that impact the computation of EVE were customized, based on the results of an independent, third party study that was prepared using the Association's data.
-Use of these customized assumptions should further enhance the alignment of our EVE calculations with our risk profile.
-In addition to our month end modeling reports that use current month end balances and current month end interest rates, we also compute EVE using current month end balances and last month's interest rates in order to isolate the EVE impact resulting purely from interest rate changes.
-These results are then reviewed and discussed by management with appropriate actions taken if deemed necessary.
-At September 30, 2012 the results were in line with management's expectations.
-The new model also possesses random patterning capabilities that our prior model lacked and accommodates regression analytics applicable to the prepayment and decay profiles of our borrower and depositor portfolios.
-We believe that the new model expands our ability to run alternative modeling scenarios and improves the timeliness of and our access to decision making data that is integral to our IRR management processes.
+Use of these customized assumptions further enhanced the alignment of our EVE calculations with our risk profile.
+During the fiscal year ended September 30, 2013, the prepayment, decay and default assumptions that impact the computation of EVE were updated based on an expanded, independent, third-party study of our customers' behavioral patterns.
+The customized IRR model equations that were developed by our IRR software vendor to reflect those updated customer behavioral patterns were further enhanced by the Association based on the results of six months of performance backtesting.
+The updated and enhanced behavioral equations were implemented and used to prepare IRR estimates effective with the September 30, 2013 disclosures provided above and indicate an overall lower level of estimated IRR.
+The following table provides a comparison of IRR estimates determined using our prior methodology, and IRR estimates determined using our updated and enhanced modeling methodology, at the indicated dates: